Eveau Paravalve 2.0 - High Performance Straw Lid for Wide Mouth Hydro Flask & Nalgene Bottles, Leak Proof, Insulated, BPA-Free

 Smart Vent: Move the spout from the closed position to halfway open to depressurize the bottle and prevent blow-back up the straw.
 The smart vent makes it the only straw lid suitable for use with carbonated beverages.

-Ice lasts longer: Our lid is insulated to help maintain the temperature of your beverage and minimizing condensation which can soak your belongings.
-A vacuum insulated bottle deserves an insulated lid.
+Ice lasts longer: Our lid is insulated to help maintain the temperature of your beverage and minimize condensation which can soak your belongings.
+A vacuum insulated bottle deserves an insulated lid; ours is one of the few available.
 Safe for hot liquids too!
 We recommend not exceeding 140 degrees F. (60 degrees Celsius) to prevent burning your mouth.

 Unbreakable Rubber Handle: New with the 2.0 version is an unbreakable rubber handle.
 The ring handle is a unobtrusive minimalist design.
-The upcoming Shaka handle is designed for heavier bottles with an ergonomic 3 finger design that keeps your wrist in a natural alignment when carrying long distances - it's more comfortable that way and won't bang against your leg as easily.
+The upcoming Shaka handle is designed for heavier bottles with an ergonomic 3 finger design that keeps your wrist in a natural alignment when carrying long distances - it's more comfortable that way and won't bang against your leg as easily since it's angled front to back.

-Includes 2 straws and 1 straw cleaning brush: Straws are 260mm (10.24”), long enough to fit a 48 oz Nalgene Silo bottle, and all Hydro Flask sizes.
+Includes 2 straws and 1 straw cleaning brush: Straws are 260mm (10.24”), long enough to fit a 48 oz Nalgene Silo bottle without cutting, and all Hydro Flask sizes.
 The straw must be cut to length for your bottle.

 Easy to Clean: The solid spout is easy to clean - No rubberized spout to get chewed up or degrade.
 Top rack dishwasher safe.
 Made from BPA FREE polypropylene.